-Technology has significantly changed the shopping landscape, thereby causing the roles of distributors, wholesalers, and retailers to shift as well.
-Modern consumers are able to shop and make purchases within minutes from the palms of their hands.
 In many cases, goods are received within two days, if not the same day, packaged and waiting to be picked up in-store or delivered straight to a shopper’s front door.

-Where and from whom consumers are shopping has also shifted as well.
-The typical ecommerce fulfillment flow once involved retailers buying their inventory from wholesalers, who would purchase a larger volume of products from distributors.
+The typical ecommerce fulfillment flow involves retailers buying their inventory from wholesalers, who would purchase a larger volume of products from distributors.
 The distributors’ buys would trickle down to smaller orders until products were available for customers on the shelves or from an ecommerce store.

 This fundamental system is still in place.
-However, many well-recognized companies are reducing their reliance on the middle layers and selling directly to consumers.
-To better understand the evolving relationship between retailer vs wholesaler vs distributor, it’s important to first look at the main differences.
+However, many companies are reducing their reliance on the middle layers and selling directly to consumers.

 Differences Between Retailers, Wholesalers, and Distributors

-Inventory volume
+Inventory Volume

 Essentially, in a 1:1 model, retailers sell to consumers, wholesalers sell to retailers, and distributors sell to wholesalers.
 Retailers buy small quantities of select items from a distributor or wholesaler.
 Wholesalers buy a large quantity and variety of products directly from the distributor.
 Together, they form a relationship to maintain a steady inventory flow at both ends.

-Pricing structure
+Pricing Structure

 In addition to a difference in inventory volume, wholesalers also purchase products from distributors at a discount.
 There is typically a mutually agreed-upon number of items purchased or total spend on each order to receive the savings.
-This may apply to a single category, such as electronics, or expand to a broader area like home goods, depending on retailer purchasing history.

-Accessible inventory
+Accessible Inventory

 From this broad selection of products, retailers then curate their stores based on what their customers buy most.
 They use consumer data to replenish the products in the highest demand and work with wholesalers that can provide the most competitive pricing.
-Another main difference with how each part of the supply chain works depends on the business model the company has set up.

 How the Retailer-Wholesaler Relationship Varies Between Big Box and Individual Brands

-Big box retailers that offer a wide variety of items often work with distributors that can meet their consistent, high-volume orders, whereas individual brands may find it more cost-effective and consumer-friendly to sell direct.
-For example, Nike recently started to reduce its wholesale relationships and eliminate the middle sales channel by selling directly to consumers.
+Big box retailers that offer a wide variety of items often work with distributors that can meet their consistent, high-volume orders, whereas individual brands may find it more cost-effective and consumer-friendly to sell directly.

 Consumer Benefits of Buying from a Retailer

-The way consumers are shopping today doesn’t follow an either/or structure, but rather provides options for all possibilities.
+The way consumers are shopping today doesn’t follow an either-or structure, but rather provides options for all possibilities.
 In short, an ecommerce business doesn’t need to fully abandon its current operational methods.
 The idea is to expand upon them and customize them per their customer base.
 There are advantages to both.
-Here are a couple of the benefits of buying from an ecommerce brand retailer.

 Curated Shopping Experience

-Retail shopping provides a curated experience for consumers.
-A store’s customers can compare the pricing and quality of products side-by-side before making a purchase, either in person or online.
 With ecommerce setups, there are also personalized selections displayed based on a customer’s recent shopping activity.
 This helps brands upsell their merchandise and make it a more customized experience for the consumer.

 Personal Connection with the Brand

-A benefit of buying directly from a brand is it provides a personal connection, particularly if the retailer invests in custom branded packaging.
 Customers build trust in brands, knowing what to expect when it comes to quality, price, and consistent delivery of products.
 In return, this helps build stability for brands and allows them to create more targeted marketing campaigns based on their audience’s preferences and buying behavior.

 Consumer Benefits of Buying Wholesale

 Shopping directly from brand retailers focuses on customization, a deciding factor for consumers today.
 Benefits of buying wholesale, however, include cost-effectiveness and convenience, which also play a big role in purchase behavior.
-Here are a couple of ways consumers choose to buy wholesale.

 Lower Sales Prices